arisygdc/traffic-light-monitor-cloud/README.md

-# Traffic Light Monitoring Deploymen
+# Traffic Light Monitoring Deployment

 Script and configuration for Monitor the Traffic Light is part of capstone project B21-CAP0442 Team.